NHSDigital/nhs-notify-web-cms/docs/pages/footer/accessibility.md

 The NHS logo image in the header is missing an appropriate aria-label, making it hard for people with screen readers to understand what the image is.
 This fails WCAG 2.2 success criterion 1.1.1 (non-text content).

-We plan to add an aria-label to this image in our next release.
+We plan to add an aria-label to this image in a future release.

 When using 'create and submit a template' people using screen readers may not understand the relationship of the template guidance to the main task of creating a template.
 Additionally, when the tables in the preview screens are resized, a logical tab order is not maintained.
 This fails WCAG 2.2 success criterion 1.3.1 (info and relationships).

-In our next release we plan to:
+In a future release we plan to:

 - amend the HTML structure to reflect the intended relationships between the guidance and the main task of creating a template
 - ensure a logical tab order when the screen is resized